EndPointCorp/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 ```

-Then a class that implements the actual call to Authorize.NET's endpoint and the parsing of the response:
+Then a class that implements the actual call to Authorize.Net's endpoint and the parsing of the response.

 ```csharp
 // BlazorAuthorizeNet.WebApi/Payments/AuthorizeNetCreateTransaction.cs